 The other main dislike like is how much harder it is to put together than the old A5 Cliff Cabana.
 The tubes are not as easy to deal with and the spreader bar dangles around and gets in the way.
 It is quite a challenge for a single person to put it together at a hanging belay.
 So if you are going to be setting this up solo (which often happens if it is getting dark and your partner is taking forever on the lead), you need to practice a lot before you get to the wall.
 I've seen Tommy Caldwell set it up in under five minutes when he was working the first free ascent of El Capitan's Mescalito.
 So it is possible to get it dialed.

 One minor dislike is that the bed has big holes at the corners.
 This means that when you have the Black Diamond Deluxe Cliff Cabana Double Fly, stuff is often falling under the bed where it is hard to get without getting out of the ledge.
 With the standard rainfly, if a coffee mug finds its way to the edge it will probably sail to the talus.

 With any portaledge, you MUST also have a rainfly.

 This is ideal for steep big walls with short approaches like the Southeast Face of El Capitan.
 On steep walls like that, the ledge's heaviness won't be as big a drag.

-This ledge is $50 cheaper than its main competitor, the Metolius Bomb Shelter.
+Price-wise, this ledge is a bit more affordable than its main competitor, the Metolius Bomb Shelter.